 Remove the sandwich to a plate and repeat steps 2 through 5 for the second sandwich.

 - If using sliced cheese, cut it to fit the bread—the entire slice should be covered.

-- If you are making several sandwiches to serve at once, heat the oven to 175 F to 200 F. Place the sandwiches on a rack in a rimmed sheet pan and keep them warm in the preheated oven while you make the remaining sandwiches.
+- If you are making several sandwiches to serve at once, heat the oven to 175 F to 200 F. Place the sandwiches on a rack in a rimmed sheet pan and keep them warm in the oven while you make the remaining sandwiches.

-- Bacon Grilled Cheese: Choose firm white bread or whole wheat with shredded or sliced American or cheddar cheese and replace the butter with bacon fat.
+- Bacon Grilled Cheese: Choose firm white or whole-wheat bread with shredded or sliced American or cheddar cheese and replace the butter with bacon fat.
 Top the cheese with strips of cooked bacon and place the second slice of bread on the bacon layer.

-- Caprese Grilled Cheese: Choose firm white or whole wheat bread and replace the butter with olive oil.
+- Caprese Grilled Cheese: Choose firm white or whole-wheat bread and replace the butter with olive oil.
 Spread a layer of pesto over the bottom slice of bread and then top with a layer of shredded mozzarella cheese.
-Top the cheese with fresh, thinly sliced tomatoes or sun-dried tomatoes (blot them with paper towels if very juicy).
+Top the cheese with fresh, thinly sliced tomatoes or sun-dried tomatoes (blot them with paper towels if they're very juicy).
 Top with more cheese and the second slice of bread.

-- Rustic Grilled Cheese: Choose rustic sourdough (boulé) and replace the butter with mayonnaise.
+- Rustic Grilled Cheese: Choose rustic sourdough (boule) and replace the butter with mayonnaise.
 Spread grainy mustard on the inside of the slices.
 Choose mild or medium shredded cheddar cheese.

 - Swiss Grilled Cheese: Choose rye, pumpernickel, or two-tone marble rye, and spread butter or mayonnaise on the outside of the slices.
 Layer with Swiss cheese or Gruyére and thinly sliced sour pickles.